The chorizo is made with chopped pork meat and pork fat, seasoned with paprika and garlic, all stuffed into natural gut.

 Grill at 175 degrees in the bottom of the oven, when the golden cheese can be removed.

 The chorizo as a tapa is widely consumed in Spain and increasingly throughout Europe.
-The tapas of this sausage can be accompanied by rather strong wines and an important body to combine well with the intense and powerful flavor of chorizo. chorizo de leon
+The tapas of this sausage can be accompanied by rather wines of an important body to combine well with the intense and powerful flavor of chorizo. chorizo de leon

 In the dishes where chorizo is part of stews, being potent dishes, strong wines are recommended.
 The exception would be fabada, they say that the best thing is a very fresh cider, or a fruity rosé.

 Chorizo de Pamplona is delicious eaten with red wine without aging, taken with a bit of bread.
-A good wine to accompany it would be a young First Sers 2011.
+A good wine to accompany it would be a young First Sers.

 And finally, it's better than a cold beer to accompany a sandwich sausage?